‘I don’t believe you have to be better than everybody else. I believe you have to be better than you ever thought you could be’- Ken Venturi

 In Mathematics they continue to develop their understanding and application of skills and strategies.
 Continuing to build upon prior learning and be challenged by more complex questions.

-History will cover, Greeks, Romans, Vikings and Tudors, encouraging understanding of the past and enjoying the many aspects that these civilisations brought to the world.
+History will cover, Greeks, Romans, Anglo-Saxons and Tudors, encouraging understanding of the past and enjoying the many aspects that these civilisations brought to the world.

 Geography will teach your child about the world’s environment, mapping skills, climate and eco systems and recycling.